×

 • Am I a candidate for local “salvage” prostatectomy or radiation?
 Why or why not?

-• Should I get an imaging scan to see if the cancer has spread outside the prostate area?
+• Should I get an imaging scan to see if the cancer has spread to my bones or other organs?

 • What are the benefits and drawbacks/side effects of hormone therapy?
 Are there things that I can do to minimize the side effects?